Skip to content

 4-category sorting method

-For free/For sale Maternity clothes that are too big Give away, sell, or keep if you're expecting a new baby
+• For giveaways or sale: maternity clothes that are too big—to give away, sell, or keep if you’re expecting another baby.

 Clothes You Should Definitely Keep